certusone/terra-oracle/README.md

 ## Example

-See `cmd/example` directory for an example oracle program.
+See `example` directory for an example oracle program.

 ## Sponsors